 - Macro-environment audit – By evaluating changes in the macro-market, a brand can factor in changes in regulation, geopolitics, economics, demographics and cultural aspects which may be impacting the brand’s marketing performance.

 Current marketing strategy

 Current marketing strategy is the third pillar of a marketing audit.
 A brand should evaluate its marketing strategy and productivity to see which campaigns, processes and tactics are working.

 - Marketing strategy audit – Brands should look at the business from a macro perspective.
 Are they selling to the right audience?
 Is the product at the right price point?
 Do their promotions deliver a favourable return on investment?
 Does the competition offer something comparable yet cheaper?
-Is the brand tired compared to new market entrants?

 - Marketing productivity audit – Reviews the effectiveness of every channel and campaign by evaluating the cost of each piece of marketing collateral.
 This allows the brand to get a sense of how (financial and staff) resources can be adjusted in order to maximise productivity and return on investment.